auyer/potionAPI/README.md

 ### Running:

-First Download the dependencies and create the database ( configured in configured in "serverAPI/config/dev.exs" )
+First Download the dependencies and create the database ( configured in configured in "vialRackAPI/config/dev.exs" )

 	mix deps.get
 	mix ecto.create

 We are all set!
 Run your Phoenix application:

-	cd serverAPI
+	cd vialRackAPI
 	mix phoenix.server

 You can also run your app inside IEx (Interactive Elixir) as: